atritthart/jobsite-generator-host/README.md

     Generating Cloud Formation template..
 OK
     Creating Cloud Formation stack jobsite-generator-dev-42..
 OK

-&lt;stack-version> should be incremented on every deployment.
 This will create a CloudFormation stack jobsite-generator-&lt;stack-version> and use version &lt;dockerimg-version> Docker image from Pier One.

 You can follow the CloudFormation init events either in the AWS web console, or on the command line by running `senza events test.yaml <stack-version>`: